Workshop Series Overview

 - Accessible and sustainable.
 Workshop agendas and facilitator’s notes offer detailed instructions so groups can avoid hiring an expensive consultant.

 - Supportive intention.
 Guidelines support the creation of a welcoming, inviting space where participants feel free to speak the truth of their experience without fear of shame or reprisal.

 - Complete, printed manual available.
-If you would like to order a complete set of printed documents as a bound manual with plastic cover and backing, please send a check to Shelly Tochluk, Education Department, Mount Saint Mary’s University-Los Angeles, Doheny Campus, 10 Chester Place, Los Angeles, CA 90007.
+If you would like to order a complete set of printed documents (specific to in-person format) as a bound manual with plastic cover and backing, please send a check to Shelly Tochluk, Education Department, Mount Saint Mary’s University-Los Angeles, Doheny Campus, 10 Chester Place, Los Angeles, CA 90007.
 Each manual is $55.

 - Multiracial review teams.
 Many thanks go to various colleagues and mentors who made up the multiracial review teams that offered critical feedback on early workshop drafts.
 The detailed written notes and conference calls were invaluable in crafting this series.
 Special acknowledgments go to the teams at the YWCA in Tulsa, Oklahoma and Wildwood School in Los Angeles, California.

 - Feedback requested.
 If you use the series and would like to offer feedback about your group’s experience, please email firstname.lastname@example.org.
 All information regarding how the series works for your group is appreciated.

 - Stay in touch.
 If you would like to receive my monthly newsletter with additional resource links, subscribe at shellytochluk.com at the bottom of the main page.

 Essential Documents To Get Started:

 - Text – Witnessing Whiteness: The Need to Talk About Race and How to Do It, 2nd Edition – For group orders of the book call Rowman & Littlefield-Education at 1-800-462-6420 and choose option 3